Bunny Reuben

 Bunny Reuben (1926 – 15 February 2007) was an Indian film historian, journalist, and publicist.
-He wrote several books, both fictions and non-fictions, and started his career as a film-focusing journalist in the 1940s, working for several publications, including Filmfare.
+He wrote several books, both fiction and non-fiction.
+He started his career as a film-focusing journalist in the 1940s, and worked for several publications, including Filmfare.
 According to Randhir Kapoor, a son of the actor Raj Kapoor, whose biography Reuben wrote, "It is a great loss to the RK family and the film industry.
 He was not only a good journalist and publicist, he was a great film historian."
 Navras Jaat Aafreedi of the Presidency University, Kolkata described Reuben in 2016 as one of the most prominent Bene Israel figures of India.